-Appendix A: Possible objections
+Appendix B: Possible objections

-Here I will discuss some of the possible objections raised by myself or others against my arguments.
+Here I will discuss some of the possible objections that I raised myself against my own arguments.
 I hope that by this I anticipate the most important objections the reader may have, and address them convincingly.